wp-plugins/affiliates/readme.txt

 Data can be conveniently sorted and also filtered by affiliate and time period.

 #### Options ####

+##### Page generation #####

+You can let Affiliates generate an Affiliate Area page for you: Press the _Generate_ button.
+You will find a new page titled _Affiliate Area_ on your site which includes a login form, affiliate registration form, information about an affiliate's performance and the affiliate's link as well as a link to log out at the end of the page.
+You can edit this page and adjust it according to your preferences.

 ##### Referral timeout #####